BOJ stands pat on policy, revises down view on output

-As widely expected, the BOJ voted unanimously to maintain its pledge of increasing base money, or cash and deposits at the central bank, at an annual pace of 60-70 trillion yen (342.90 to 400.05 billion pounds) through purchases of government bonds and risky assets.
+As widely expected, the BOJ voted unanimously to maintain its pledge of increasing base money, or cash and deposits at the central bank, at an annual pace of 60-70 trillion yen ($547 billion-$638 billion) through purchases of government bonds and risky assets.

 "Japan's economy continues to recover moderately as a trend, but there is some weakness in production ... after the sales tax hike," the BOJ said in a statement issued after the meeting.